Onurzkan/insider-case/README.md

 ![insider](./docs/images/logo.webp)
 # Premier League Simulator for Insider

-You can access published github site via [Link](https://onurzkan.github.io/insider-case/)
+You can access published site via [Link](https://onurzkan.github.io/insider-case/)

 Insider, which i look up as a company that, comes from startup and have open minded look at the world we live in, i feel like this an opportunity which i can't let go to waste.
 From my perspective of job life *which is not much* i've seen the corporate and startup type jobs and from outside *(no pun intended:))* Insider is the best way to show my dedication of self-growth and give benefits to the company.In my opinion this case prooves the point that this is not an ordinary company .